sondreluc/react-under-the-hood/chapters/chapter_3.md

 ## Event Delegation and Autobinding

-Adding event listeners to DOM nodes is notoriously slow.
-Since React triggers a re-render of a component and it's children whenever it's internal state has changes, adding and removing event listeners can have a huge negative effect on performance.
-React handles this by implementing a technique called "event delegation" which it calls it's "Synthetic Event System".
+Adding event handlers to DOM nodes is notoriously slow.
+Since React triggers a re-render of a component and its children whenever its internal state has changed, adding and removing event handlers can have a huge negative effect on performance.
+React handles this by implementing a technique called "event delegation" which it calls its "Synthetic Event System".

-Here's how it works: Instead of adding event listeners directly to a DOM node, React attaches only one event listener on the root of the document.
-When an event is fired, the unhandled event bubbles up the DOM until it reaches React's event listener.
+Instead of adding event handlers directly to a DOM node, React attaches only one event listener on the root of the document.
+When an event is fired, the unhandled event bubbles up the DOM until it reaches React's sole event listener.
 Instead of adding event listeners to the DOM, React keeps a hash map off all the event listeners.
 Once the event reaches React's event system, it looks up the DOM node the event is being called upon and acts accordingly.

 Best of all, React's event system is W3C compliant, meaning that it will work on IE8.
-It also means you have the same interface as the browser's native events, like `stopProgation()` and `preventDefault()`.
-You should keep this in mind if you're submitting a form:
+It also means you have the same interface as the browser's native events, such as `stopProgation()` and `preventDefault()`.
+You should keep this in mind if you are submitting a form:

 ```javascript
 var NewCatForm = React.createClass({